learn-co-curriculum/python-p4-webscraping-beautiful-soup/README.md

 Beautiful Soup into a many small pieces.
 Beautiful Soup makes the level of precision required to extract the necessary data much easier to attain.

 Beautiful Soup transforms a complex HTML document into a complex tree of Python objects.
-But you’ll only ever have to deal with about four kinds of objects: Tag, NavigableString, BeautifulSoup, and Comment.
+But you’ll only ever have to deal with about four kinds of objects:
+`Tag`, `NavigableString`, `BeautifulSoup`, and `Comment`.

 Let's get Beautiful Soup up and running and look at a very basic example of its usage.
 Then, we'll move on to the next lesson, where you'll try it out for yourself.

 ### Installing Beautiful Soup

-Installing Beautiful Soup is as easy as `pipenv install bs4`.
+Installing Beautiful Soup is as easy as `pipenv install bs4` (we've already done that for you here).

 ### Opening a Web Page as HTML with Beautiful Soup and requests